 - Management should enable and support the carers / teachers to be actively part of children’s lives within the service, to be their friend, comforter, sharer in play, mentor, role model, and advocate for the child when the child is unhappy, unwell, or needing help.
 It is human nature for children to stay with the group and the stronger the bonds with teachers and the more the child feels wanted and included the more the child will see the group as part of his or her own family.

 - A high adult-child ratio can help in creating a stronger circle of safety of children, but management should make sure that any increase in staff: child ratios improves child supervision and contact and does not for example result in increased chatting among the adults.

 - Group size should not be so large that it becomes easy for an adult to lose track of a child or not even know if a child is present.
-Within a small group it's easier for children to get an adult's attention, form friendships with other children, hear each other talk, and engage in lots of shared interaction. (go to discussion about adult-child ratio and group size by clicking here)
+Within a small group it’s easier for children to get an adult’s attention, form friendships with other children, hear each other talk, and engage in lots of shared interaction. (see discussion about adult-child ratio and group size)